-As a manager or leader, it’s your responsibility to help everyone on your team do more of their best work.
-This means coaching them to prioritize their work, giving them the insights they need to spend time wisely, and most of all, making sure you’re not getting in their way.
-Yet it’s easy to miss these steps.
+As a manager or leader, it’s one of your core responsibilities to help your team do more of their best work.
+Whether this means coaching them to prioritize their work, helping them optimize their daily schedule, or (maybe ironically) making sure you’re not getting in their way.

-So, while employee time management might not be high on your list of management priorities, when it bridges the gap from a personal issue to a business one, it’s time to start looking for solutions.
+As we’ve written in the past, we all assume we have more time than we do.
+So, while employee time management might not be high on your list of management priorities, inevitably it crosses over from a personal issue to a business one.
+And that’s when it’s up to you to start looking for solutions.

 Let’s look at a few ways to tell if your employees are struggling with their time management and how you can help.

-When you dig into the kinds of time management issues most professionals face, it’s clear they’re not always self inflicted.
+When you dig into the kinds of employee time management issues most companies face, it’s clear they’re not always self-inflicted.

 While writing his book, Master The Moment, Pat Burns interviewed employees at 50 companies and discovered that many of the time management issues employees face can be traced back to poor leadership, including: